cedx/yii2-akismet/README.md

 Prevent comment spam using the [Akismet](https://akismet.com) connector for [Yii](http://www.yiiframework.com), high-performance [PHP](https://secure.php.net) framework.

+> For detailed instructions, see the [user guide](https://cedx.github.io/yii2-akismet).

 ## Features
 - [Key verification](https://akismet.com/development/api/#verify-key): checks an Akismet API key and gets a value indicating whether it is valid.
 - [Comment check](https://akismet.com/development/api/#comment-check): checks a comment and gets a value indicating whether it is spam.